What is Giving Compass?

 We learned a few things that may be helpful to other funders:

 - Set clear expectations from the beginning, including open, ongoing conversations and transparency about your funding intentions.

 - If you wish to invite grantees or people you seek to help onto a formal or informal advisory board, set clear term limits, roles, and responsibilities.
 From the outset, consider setting shorter-term limits as you experiment with the model.

 - Secure the help of an external philanthropic adviser or consultant who can guide the process.
 Do your research (read those annual reports!), seek out other models that inspire you, and begin working with the right grantees ― organizations that you know well, and those with a solid reputation in the field.

-Read the full article about grantmaking that fosters more collaboration by Helen LaKelly Hunt at cep.org.
+Read the full article about grantmaking that fosters more collaboration by Helen LaKelly Hunt at The Center for Effective Philanthropy.